commercelayer/commercelayer-docs-api/resources/delivery_lead_times/list_delivery_lead_times.md

 ---
-description: How to fetch a collection of delivery lead times via API
+description: How to fetch a list of delivery lead times via API
 ---

 # List all delivery lead times